Biden in Asia: New friends, old tensions, storms at home

 This leaves the U.S. coming to Asia to promote an alternative trade pact: the Indo-Pacific Economic Framework.
 Or, IPEF.

-What exactly would this framework do?
-It’s about regional cooperation on trade, technology, supply chains, clean energy, worker standards, taxes and anti-corruption programs.
+The framework is about regional cooperation on trade, technology, supply chains, clean energy, worker standards, taxes and anti-corruption programs.
 None of that is necessarily controversial.
 But a possible hurdle is the administration signaling that the framework won’t involve the usual financial sweeteners of lower tariffs and easier access to American customers, a possible nod to a U.S. voter backlash against past trade deals.

 Australia, India and Japan — the three other members of the Quad — are likely members of the framework.
 South Korea and some Southeast Asian countries are also seen candidates.
 But the framework is still in its early stages.
 It was announced Tuesday that the U.S. Commerce Department is bringing in Sharon Yuan from The Asia Group, a business advisory firm, to be its chief negotiator for the agreement.